 (1) Represents the allocation of the estimated POP compensation pool in January 2023 for the 2023-2025 performance period.
 Since POP rewards only extraordinary performance, there is no Threshold value.
 Notwithstanding the values of allocations shown in this table, there can be no assurance that the company's performance at the end of an applicable performance period will result in any payment under POP.
 The amount in column (h) represents the NEO's allocation of the maximum pool value for the 2023-2025 Performance Period of \$100.0 million.
 The value in column (l) is the grant-date fair value of the NEO's allocation based on a valuation of the future compensation pool using a Monte Carlo simulation as of the grant date to estimate a fair value for accounting purposes, estimated at \$28.3 million.
-We used the grant date fair value of the performance period.
+We used the grant date fair value of target value because payments under the award ultimately will be based on performance relative to the MSCI REIT Index over the performance period.
 Please see discussion regarding POP below.
 Awards under POP may be paid in either cash or equity (with an additional seven-year cliff vesting requirement on 80% of the applicable award and no additional vesting on 20% of the applicable award).
 The Compensation Committee has determined that the awards for the 2023-2025 Performance Period will be paid in equity, if at all.
 POP LTIP Units for the 2023-2025 performance period were issued on December 18, 2023.